 Tent, sleeping bag and mat – these cost a few bucks per day (hired from office).

-Also: You’ll want to tip him upon the completion of an excellent trip.
+Also, you’ll want to tip upon the completion of an excellent trip.

-But it’s also best to bring extras that you like: such as extra cheese, snacks, salami, chocolate, vodka, etc.
+But it’s also best to bring extras you like, such as extra cheese, snacks, salami, chocolate, vodka, etc.

-What clothing and gear do you need for the Ala Kul trek?
+What clothing and gear do you need for the Ala Kul Lake trek?

 Firstly, obviously mountains mean even in summer you need to carry warm, rain-proof gear such as a fleece jacket with a Gore-Tex outer shell.